ikanisa/prisma/README_KNOWLEDGE_WEB_SOURCES.md

 This keeps the YAML as the reviewable source of truth and the table as its deployed replica.

+> Note: If your Supabase project enforces a `UNIQUE (url)` constraint, the sync script will skip any duplicate URLs in the YAML and emit a warning so you can reconcile them manually.

 ## Quick Start

 ### Step 1: Apply Migration